skinandme/full-stack-assessment-v2/README.md

 ## The Task

 This repo contains a basic checkout frontend app built in React.
 It also includes a basic checkout API built in Python using the Flask framework.

+This basic code is provided for your convenience.
+Please don't be constrained by this and you are very welcome to change, replace, or discard any parts you see fit.

-In the issues tab you will find a ticket with the discount feature the team wants to ship.
+In the issues tab you will find a ticket with the discount feature the team wants to ship next.
+The objective of this technical assessment is to complete this ticket. *Note that this will require work on both frontend and backend.*

-Although some code is provided, you are welcome to change, replace, or discard any parts you see fit.

 You can use any resources you would normally use (e.g. Google Search, StackOverflow, etc).
 Feel free to reach out if you would like further guidance on the task at any point.
 This will not negatively impact your assessment.

-**The React frontend is there for your convenience.
-If you are not comfortable with React, or any front-end technologies, you are welcome to not use any.
-Instead provide another way for reviewers to run your code.
-For example a Postman collection or stub endpoints.**

-If you have difficulty running the project, please let us know.
-We want to give you something to get you started quickly so you can focus on coding.
-The repo should work with little configuration and we are not testing you on anything in this area.

 ### How Long Should I Take?